Engineered Wood Flooring

 Engineered Wood and Underfloor Heating

-All the engineered wood ranges we stock are compatible with both wet and electric underfloor heating, subject to a maximum surface temperature of 27°C and standard installation guidelines.
-Acclimatise the boards in the room for at least 48 hours before installation, follow the supplied fitting instructions, and use a fitter who has installed engineered wood over UFH before.
-The V4 Tundra collection’s birch ply core is particularly well suited to UFH projects where dimensional stability is the priority.
+All the engineered wood ranges we stock are compatible with both wet and electric underfloor heating, subject to a maximum surface temperature of 27C and standard installation guidelines.
+Acclimatise the boards in the room for at least 48 hours before installation, follow the supplied fitting instructions and use a fitter who has installed engineered wood over UFH before.
+The V4 Tundra collection birch ply core is particularly well suited to UFH projects where dimensional stability is the priority.
+For the full method see our engineered wood and underfloor heating guide.

 Where Engineered Wood Should Not Be Used